rust-lang/rustc-perf/collector/README.md

   - **Slowdown**.
 Negligible.
   - **Output**.
 Binary output is written to files with a `perf` prefix.
 Those files can be read with `perf-report` and other similar `perf` commands.
+- `oprofile`: Profile with [OProfile](http://oprofile.sourceforge.net/), a
+  sampling profiler.
+  - **Purpose**.
+OProfile is a general-purpose profiler, good for seeing where execution time is spent and finding hot functions and lines.
+  - **Slowdown**.
+Negligible.
+  - **Output**.
+Binary output is written to a directory with an `opout` prefix.
+    That directory can be processed with `opreport` and `opannotate`.
+    Human-readable output is also written to files with an `oprep` and an `opann` prefix.
+  - **Notes**.
+OProfile fails moderately often with this message: "operf-record process killed by signal 13".
+The failures seem to be random; re-running often results in success.
 - `cachegrind`: Profile with [Cachegrind](http://valgrind.org/docs/manual/cg-manual.html), a tracing profiler.